Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 This page describes how to deploy Enterprise-scale with a custom configuration, including guidance on how to customise the Management Group hierarchy.

-In this example, we take a default configuration and make the following changes:
+In this example, we take the [default configuration][wiki_deploy_default_configuration] and make the following changes:

 - Create a new custom archetype definition named `customer_online` which will create two Policy Assignments, `Deny-Resource-Locations` and `Deny-RSG-Locations` at the associated scope with a set of pre-configured default parameter values.
 - Add a new Management Group for standard workloads using the `customer_online` archetype definition: